 Change 2 –

-Update procedure to check that only a single subscription exists..Change 3 –
+Update procedure to check that only a single subscription exists.

+Change 3 –

 Update description to include new details (as described above).
 This is done for consistency.
 I think some of the existing text should be part of the subscription CREATE description and perhaps modifications are warranted.
 See comments in text for changes that I propose.